Share via

 Note

-If this is the first time using the agent on the library, Knowledge Agent will automatically suggest up to three columns based on the available files.
-These columns are auto populated with metadata about your files and useful when creating views.
+If this is the first time using AI capabilities in the library, up to three suggested columns are generated automatically based on the available files.
+These columns are auto-populated with metadata about your files and can be useful when creating views.

 1. From the chat panel, select an action.
 For this example, we use Show recently updated files first.